omeka/classic-enduser/Plugins/Ngram.md

 ![A screenshot of the Validate Corpus Items page with the Out of Range Items tab selected.
 Text at the top of the screen instructs users to review and edit the items before clicking to Accept Valid Items.
 Below is a table of the Out of Range items with the content described above.](../doc_files/plugin_images/ngram-val-out.png)

-Note: After you have validated your items, the Item Counts pane will update to provide a count of the number of items in your corpus.
+**Note**: After you have validated your items, the Item Counts pane will update to provide a count of the number of items in your corpus.

 ![A screenshot of the small Item Counts window.
 Text reads Item Counts, Pool: 6004, Corpus: 6000.](../doc_files/plugin_images/ngram-corpvalid-itemcount.png)